rendra7/Exploring_Transformer-Based_and_Traditional_NLP_Methods/README.md

 ### II. **Exploration & Dataset Preparation** :
     - Understanding data characteristics through visualization, descriptive statistics, and text analysis.
     - Dimensionality Data Reduction : reduce some unimportant feature and for computational resource efficiency and data balance.
+    - Remapping label from 0 for negative and 4 for positive --> into 0 for neagtive and 1 for postive
 ### III.
 Implementation
 #### 1. **Text Representation and Classification with BERT**:
     - Fine-tuning a pretrained BERT model on the sentiment dataset.